 There are many reasons for the increasing efforts to strengthen and fully institutionalize an M&E system in Ghana.
-The core argument for M&E is that services continually improved informed decision through leading to improved making, standard of living.
-The recognition that resources are limited and the ever-rising expectations from citizens for better services are enough reasons to find more cost effective ways of operating so that government can do more with less.
+The core argument for M&E is that services continually be improved through informed decision making, leading to improved standard of living.
+The recognition that resources are limited and the ever-rising expectations citizens for better services are enough reasons to find more cost effective ways of operating so that government can do more with less.
 Civil society, parliament and other stakeholders are also putting accountability pressures on government to publicly report on performances.
 This is particularly true in Ghana, where government itself has promised to deliver on public sector transparency and accountability.
 As a result, Government has taken purposive steps to establish and progressively refine the M&E systems in support of its core functions.
 M&E in the country has therefore shifted from being implementation based (concerned with the implementation of activities) to being results-based (assessing if real changes have occurred).

-Figure 1.1: M&E Pillars
+Figure 1.1 M&E Pillars

-The Guidelines provide a uniform approach for results-based M&E in all districts.
-It is primarily meant to institute an effective and efficient system for tracking the progress of programmes and projects in each district.
-The key outputs from the Guidelines will be the District Monitoring and Evaluation Plans and the Regional and District Annual Progress Reports (APRs).
+The Guidelines provide a uniform approach for results-based M&E in all sectors.
+It is primarily meant to institute an effective and efficient system for tracking the progress of programmes and projects in each sector.
+The key outputs from the Guidelines will be the Sector Monitoring and Evaluation Plans and the Regional Sector Annual Progress Reports (APRs).
 It is also essential to generate quarterly reports.
-Copies of all the reports should be forwarded to the District Assembly (DA) and other stakeholders including the NDPC through the Regional Planning Coordinating Units (RPCUs).
+Copies of all the reports should be forwarded to the NDPC and other stakeholders.

-Systematic monitoring and evaluation of the DMTDP and reporting will show the extent of progress made towards the implementation of the new policy framework and will further help to:
+Systematic monitoring and evaluation of the SMTDP and reporting will show the extent of progress made towards the implementation of the new policy framework and will further help to;

-- 1) Assess whether DMTDP developmental targets were being met - 2) Identify achievements, constraints and failures so that improvements can be made to the DMTDP and project designs to achieve better impact - 3) Identify the appropriate interventions that will increase the responsiveness of targeted beneficiaries - 4) Provide information for effective coordination of district development at the regional level - 5) Document lessons learnt from the implementation of programmes and projects - 6) Improve service delivery and influence allocation of resources in the districts - 7) Demonstrate results to stakeholders as part of accountability and transparency - 8) Reinforce ownership of the DMTDP and build M&E capacity within each District
+- 1) Assess whether SMTDP developmental targets were being met - 2) Identify achievements, constraints and failures so that improvements can be made to the SMTDP and project designs to achieve better impact - 3) Identify the appropriate interventions that will increase the responsiveness of targeted beneficiaries - 4) Provide information for effective coordination of sector development at the regional level - 5) Document lessons learned from the implementation of programmes and projects - 6) Improve service delivery and influence allocation of resources in the sectors - 7) Demonstrate results to stakeholders as part of accountability and transparency - 8) Reinforce ownership of the SMTDP and build M&E capacity within each Sector